Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 New-market shoppers bouncing on trustLooxBrands entering new geographies cold

 For brands testing a new market.
-Start with the free tiers.
+Start with the free or low-cost tiers.
 Shopify Markets is included.
 Weglot, Easyship, Kiwi, and Klaviyo all have meaningful free plans.
-Ayna has a free trial of 120 credits, equal to 12 images.
+Ayna has a free trial of 120 credits (12 images), and Zipchat runs a 7-day trial with a 30-day money-back guarantee.
 This lets you validate before committing the budget.

 For brands past $100K monthly cross-border revenue.
 Imagery, conversation, and landed-cost handling become core infrastructure.
 Ayna, Zipchat, and either Shopify Markets duties or Global-e return more than they cost at this stage.